huggingface/nanotron/docs/docs.md

     group_rank: int
 ```

-Module defined within `PipelineBlock` can be directly be instantiated on the specific device.
+Module defined within `PipelineBlock` can be directly instantiated on the specific device.

 In short, what does `PipelineBlock` does:
  - Receives either a set of `torch.Tensor`/`TensorPointer` as input
- - In case of `TensorPointer`, query the tensor from the specified rank we extract from it's state/context.
+ - In case of `TensorPointer`, query the tensor from the specified rank we extract from its state/context.
  - Run the defined computation if current rank is responsible for running computation
  - Return a dictionary `Dict[str, Union[torch.Tensor, TensorPointer]]`.
    `TensorPointer` as output are for ranks that didn't run computation and require to know where the output of the computation is.